 There’s the old saying, “You get what you pay for.”
 Just as is true with other industries, not every healthcare provider does quality work.
 If a doctor’s pricing seems too good to be true, chances are it probably is.
 What may seem like a “bargain price” could turn into a very costly mistake, especially if expensive revisions become necessary or complications arise.

 This is not to say that a surgeon with “high fees” is always the best way to go.
 But don’t automatically choose a surgeon just because he offers “unbeatable rates”—especially if these fees are way below the average.
 Unusually low pricing may mean the surgeon lacks experience or is still in training and is trying to attract clients, or his business may be suffering for other reasons (and if others aren’t going there, that should tell you something).
 In some cases, you might find out after the fact that the “good deal” was only a base price and did not include additional fees or after-procedure costs.

 Want to learn more about Perimeter Plastic Surgery?
 Give us a call!

-Now that you have done your research, you know that Dr. Deutsch is a Top Doctor.
-Dr. Deutsch has been named a Top Doctor in Atlanta Magazine in 2016 and 2017.
-Really, the best way to find out if Dr. Deutsch is the right surgeon for your plastic surgery is to come in for a complimentary consultation.
+Now that you have done your research, you know that Dr. Deutsch is a Top Doctor and a board-certified plastic and reconstructive surgeon.
+Dr. Deutsch has been named a Top Doctor in Atlanta Magazine 5 years in a row!
+Really, the best way to find out if Dr. Deutsch is the right surgeon for your plastic surgery is to come in for a consultation or schedule a virtual consultation.
 You can schedule your appointment by calling our office at 404-255-0886.
-Dr. Deutsch will be happy to talk with you about your aesthetic goals, and discuss your treatment options with you.
+Dr. Deutsch will be happy to talk with you about your aesthetic goals and discuss your treatment options with you.